Cloning and converting virtual machine disks with vmkfstools (1028042)

 - Review command information on ESXi 3.x and 4.x hosts or vMA and vCLI by running: vmkfstools --help

-- For much more information, review Appendix C: Using vmkfstools from the ESX Configuration Guide in the product documentation pages for your respective version of VMware ESX/ESXi.
+- For more information, see the Using vmkfstools section in the ESX Configuration Guide on the product documentation pages for your respective version of VMware ESX/ESXi.

 - Determining if there are leftover delta files or snapshots that VMware vSphere or Infrastructure Client cannot detect (1005049)